ovotech/kafka-serialization/README.md

 The serializers/deserializers built by this library cannot be used in the Kafka configuration through properties, but need to be passed through the Kafka Producer/Consumer constructors (It is feature IMHO).

-For the Avro serialization this library uses Avro4s while for JSON it supports Jsoniter-Scala, Json4s, Circe and Spray out of the box.
+For the Avro serialization this library uses Avro4s while for JSON it supports Json4s, Circe and Spray out of the box.
 It is quite easy to add support for other libraries as well.

 ## Modules
 The library is composed by these modules: